If you prefer whiskey to champagne and short shorts to high heels, then you'll feel right at home at Gilley's Saloon, Dance Hall and Bar-B-Q.

-But you don't have to have calluses on your hands and a wad of chew in your lip to get on this bull.
-On Thursday and Sunday nights all you need is a bikini.
+But you don't have to have calluses on your hands and a wad of chew in your lip to get on this bull --although feel free to.
+On Sunday nights all you need is a bikini...ahem, well this only goes for the ladies, men, you stick to your calluses and dip.
 The bikini bull riding competition often attracts about 20 competitors and, of course, a throng of male onlookers.